Skip to main content

 This is a thought-provoking book that speaks to the effects of a man who loses all self-control and how damaging it can be to a family.
 In meeting Saraphina, we see someone who has only been able to view herself through the wrong and distorted lens of her abusive father.
 I appreciate that Joy Crain humanizes such a difficult topic by showing how no one is immune to domestic violence, including royalty.
 Contrast all that Princess Sara of Harmon has ever known with a man who is the complete opposite, and suddenly, she has to reformulate what trust, love, and family all mean.
 Prince Alexander of Andelar is such a gem, not only because of his role, but because of who he is in Christ.
 The author captures his affable nature in such a way as to see why he is exactly who Princess Sera needs.

 Furthermore, the Bible is a faithful constant in this book in how it guides and directs the characters, especially Prince Alexander.
 When he is at a loss due to being stricken of his identity, it is God he turns to first and it is God who helps him find comfort in his situation.
 While there is certainly romance in store, the core questions that this story raise have to do with whether we believe God is a good God and if we trust that He can work all things out in the midst of evil.
-If you love royal fairy tales where characters persevere against the odds and long to make a difference to bring about good, The Trials of the Title show us that God can turn trials into testimonies.
+If you love royal fairy tales where characters persevere against the odds and long to make a difference to bring about good, The Trials of the Title shows us that God can turn trials into testimonies.

 Book Summary